 - A Note on journal article and book chapter requests: If the University Libraries has a current license for access to digital versions of copyrighted material (e.g., Electronic Resources), photocopies may not be scanned.
 In these instances, if available, a static link to the licensed electronic version of the material will be added to the electronic reserve system, thus providing direct access to the requested material.

 - Student papers: Student papers or other unpublished works to be placed on reserve must be accompanied by written permission of the author for each academic term it is used Student Release Form

 - Consumables: Consumable materials will not be placed on reserve.
-One of the tenets of fair use is that such use not affect the market value and consumables such as workbooks, exercises, standardized test and test booklets, answer sheets, etc., fall under this tenet.
+One of the tenets of fair use is that such use not affect the market value and consumables such as workbooks, exercises, standardized test and test booklets, and answer sheets fall under this tenet.

 - Course packs: Custom published anthologies prepared for sale through local copy centers and bookstores are not appropriate because again, one of the tenets of fair use is that such use not affect the market value.
 Course packs will not be placed on reserve.

 - Display of copyright: When submitting copyrighted material for reserve, for your own protection, you must insure that you have complied with the library copyright guidelines.
 This includes supplying a copy of the title page and the copyright statement (usually found on the back of the title page) for each item, in all instances where you are not the copyright holder of the material submitted.
 The material will not be processed without them.
 Proof of permission can be asked for at any time by a publisher.
 If your permission request has been sent but not yet returned, we can post your material in the meantime, and so note your permission request.
 All permissions should be received before the mid-term, however, or the material may be removed.